 - Ready my full Hoka Speedgoat 6 review >>

 This shoe is perfect for runners who enjoy exploring new trails and challenging themselves on tough terrain.
-The Mafate Speed is ideal for those who like to run at a fast pace and need a shoe that can keep up with their speed.
+It’s going to be great for long, steady easy runs or if you want to pick up the pace.

-Best Road to Trail Shoe – Hoka Challenger ATR
+Best Road to Trail Shoe – Hoka Challenger 8

 I was pretty excited to test this one out as well.